bitpay/java-bitpay-client/README.md

 ```

 ####Pair your client with BitPay
-Your Java client must be paired with the BitPay server.
+Your client must be paired with the BitPay server.
 The pairing initializes authentication and authorization for your client to communicate with BitPay for your specific merchant account.
 There are two pairing modes available; client initiated and server initiated.

 #####Client initiated pairing
-Pairing is accomplished by having your Java client request a pairing code from the BitPay server.
+Pairing is accomplished by having your client request a pairing code from the BitPay server.
 The pairing code is then entered into the BitPay merchant dashboard for the desired merchant.
 Your interactive authentication at https://bitpay.com/login provides the authentication needed to create finalize the client-server pairing request.

 ```java
 String clientName = "server 1";